Table of contents

 1. Simple manufacturing software offers convenience

-Let’s say that you picked a new order, it doesn’t have to be a large one, just a standard job for your business.
-When you use simple manufacturing software, straight away you are able to check this order into the system with a few swipes on your phone or tablet.
+Let’s say that you picked a new order, and it doesn’t have to be a large one, just a standard job for your business.
+When you use simple manufacturing software, straight away, you can check this order into the system with a few swipes on your phone or tablet.
 You might be on location, in your customer’s office, in their house, settling the order over a cup of coffee – it doesn’t matter.
-The point is that the order is in the system and your employees can proceed as soon as you enter it, while you are still away from the workshop.
+The point is that the order is in the system, and your employees can proceed as soon as you enter it while you are still away from the workshop.

-What’s more you can attach photos (ex. the color sample), technical drawings with measurements (ex. the exact size of the door or cupboard), your comments (ex. urgent).
+What’s more, you can attach photos (ex. the colour sample), technical drawings with measurements (ex. the exact size of the door or cupboard), your comments (ex. urgent).

 2. Personalized orders – tailor your products with simple manufacturing software

-Bespoke cabinets, intricate metalwork, printed brochures, ……..INNE PRZYKŁADY – they all require precision and even a small mistake, misunderstanding or a lapse in communication can prove detrimental for your manufacturing business.
+Bespoke cabinets, intricate metalwork, printed brochures to name just a few; all require precision, and even a small mistake, misunderstanding, or a lapse in communication can prove detrimental for your manufacturing business.

-It is much easier to organize production with support of simple manufacturing software.
-Access additional functionality by capturing individual contacts, locations, enquiries, orders, service requests.
-Upload files and documents, track emails and interactions for a full record of activity.
-Monitor order patterns, and set tasks for following-up.
+It is much easier to organize production with the support of simple manufacturing software.
+Access additional functionality by capturing individual contacts (i.e., building lead lists containing verified email addresses), locations, inquiries, orders, service requests.
+Upload files and documents, track emails (you can further use this data using tools like Instantly), and interactions for a full record of activity.
+Monitor order patterns and set tasks for following-up.
 Make sure your customers are treated as individuals with great care and offered the best quality of service.